theophilelouvel/personal-site/posts/l211-removing-unnecessary-complexity-from-substring-search.md

 But this now introduces a lot more operations in a single loop iteration, not mentioning that when multiplying by powers of 10, if you're looking for a pattern that is 100 characters long, you end up with **numbers bigger than the number of atoms in the observable universe**.
 If you water down those hashes using modular arithmetics, you end up with more false positives and therefore more time spent in looping over non matching strings.

-Make of that what you will, but I doubt this represents a major improvement - if any - over our initial approach with a time complexity still somewhere around **O(n log n)**.
+Make of that what you will, but I doubt this represents a major improvement - if any - over our initial approach.

 If you're curious what it looks like, you can find [a JavaScript implementation of the Rabin-Karp algorithm here.](https://github.com/djktno/rabin-karp-js/blob/master/rk.js)